A hotel that expands the possibilities of travel

 Such opportunities enrich the soul.

-Experience something out of the ordinary while blending in with the locals.
+Experience something a little out of the ordinary while blending in with the locals.

 The first Voice is ATSUSHI SUGIMOTO, who is also a photographer and runs an apparel brand.